SeekingFor/jfniki/readme.txt

 CHORE: Fix cut_release.py to use USK insertion for site so hints are inserted.
        Write stand alone tool?
 ---
+IDEA: 0) Make a new KIND_AM_CHAIN_HEAD external key key type and save the archive manifest hash
+      corresponding to parent / rebase links in ExternalRefs.
+      1) Fix the external link format to use it instead of the sha1 of the contents[thats what I should have done in the first place]
+      2) Fix all the places that the change above ripples through (ui, validation, auditing, new validation to make sure amch and uri match)
+      3) Update the CLI client to be able to "checkout" by amch, then it should be possible to reinsert blocks for any version if you have the links locally cached.
+      4) It should be possible to regenerate topkey for any version.
+      5) It should be possible to traverse history w/o hitting fn.

-**IDEA: Fix automatic "freenet:..." link detection.  legit scheme://rest parsing is
+**IDEA: Save / Load page for local copies [Requested by user.Code is already written but needs to be cleaned up + UI] **IDEA: Add code / .css to colorize links to missing pages. [requested by user] **IDEA: Fix automatic "freenet:..." link detection.  legit scheme://rest parsing is
         built into creole parser, but freenet links don't use a standard scheme url. grrrrrr...
         0) Preprocess?
 1) hack creole parser [Not sure this is worth it.]